dmitry-sher/meteor-cfs-safari-check/README.md

 7. Progress 'loading...' appears.

-8. Wait 30 seconds and times out.
+8. Wait 30 seconds and it times out.

 # What is working
  - shooting photo is working